maxtaco/tamejs/README.md

 This next example does the same, while showcasing power of the `await{..}` language addition.
-In the example below, the two timers are fired in parallel, and only when both have fulfilled their defers (after 100ms), does progress continue...
+In the example below, the two timers are fired in parallel, and only when both have fulfilled their deferrals (after 100ms), does progress continue...

 ```javascript